magicleap/developer-portal-docs/docs/guides/arcloud/on_prem.md

 :::

 :::caution
-If your computer is connected to more than one network interfaces (example: *WiFi and Ethernet*), select which network IP you want to receive the Kubernetes related traffic.
+If your computer is connected to more than one network interface (example: WiFi *and* Ethernet), select which network IP you want to receive the Kubernetes-related traffic.
 :::

 Export your **network IP** (IPv4) to an environment variable